Have a blast with the crew: fun group activities in London to try right now

 Find out more about Activate at The O2

-Find out more about The Little Violet Door
+Find out more about Greek Street Live

 Get your mates together on the gravel for a game of pétanque, the quintessential French boules experience that’s now open in Spitalfields as well as Southwark.
 There are two teams per court, and the simple goal is to get to 13 points first.
 Teams can be as competitive as they like, either with full focus or with cocktails in hand (we prefer the latter).
 Bistro-style bites are also available for a victory dinner.